quantummaid/quantummaid-tutorials/aws-lambda/05_UpdatingOurFunction.md

 - Time spent in Lambda = Init Duration: 870.58 ms + Duration: 398.08 ms + Duration: 3.32 ms + Duration: 3.32 ms = 1275.3 ms
 - Time spent overall = 2.990 s = 2990 ms
-- Unaccounted time = 2990 ms - 1275.3 ms = 1714,7 ms, of which
+- Unaccounted time = 2990 ms - 1275.3 ms = 1714.7 ms, of which
   - approx. 600 ms is probably due to network latency (100 ms each way x 3 requests)
   - approx. 1100 ms is as yet unexplained

-Having this log output at hand allows us to immediately draw a few conclusions:
+Having this log output at hand allows us to draw a few conclusions:

 - The HttpMaid overhead is flat beyond the first invocation (<5 ms)
 - The network latency is quite high here (200 ms per request).
 Maybe we can switch to an edge-optimized API.